As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

 (e) The Secretary shall keep full and accurate reports of all meetings of the Board of Trustees, shall keep the official seal of the corporation, shall sign all deeds and instruments of conveyance ordered by said Board, and shall give all notices required to be given to the Trustees.

 Section 5.
 There shall be an Executive Committee of the Board of Trustees to consist of Trustees as follows: The Chair of the Board, Vice-Chair of the Board, the Chair-Elect of the Board (if designated) or prior Chair of the Board, the Chair of the Governance Committee, Chairs of Board Policy Committees, and from time to time an at-large member.
 The Chair may appoint individuals as necessary to fill vacancies.
 The membership of the Executive Committee shall be confirmed by the full Board of Trustees at the Annual Meeting.
+The duties of the Executive Committee shall be those delegated by the full Board of Trustees.
 A majority vote of Executive Committee members shall be required to take any action.
 The Chair of the Board, any two members of the Committee, or any three Trustees, may call a meeting of the Executive Committee at any time.

 The Executive Committee shall have authority in matters as may be conferred by action of the Board of Trustees from time to time.
 All transactions of the Executive Committee shall be reported to the Board of Trustees at the next meeting.